naegelejd/nolli/README.md

     cmake ..
     make

-This generates the binary `nolli`.
+This generates the library `libnolli` and a sample compiler binary `nolli`.

 To generate the included source documentation, obtain [doxygen 1.8.3](http://www.doxygen.org), then run `make doc`.